moiduy04/H2H-GCN/README.md

   - Lorentz and Stiefel manifold's functions are now `classmethod`, the classes themselves no longer take `args` as a param.
   - Added `GeometricTransformation` class handling projections between manifolds.
 - `optimizers.rsgd.RiemannianSGD` takes the manifold directly from `__init__` instead of through `args`.
+- Other changes (if exists) are minor and not worth mentioning.